raiskumar/udacity-ml-problems/capstone-advanced-ml/report.md

 ![naive_bayes_2.png](naive_bayes_2.png)

+We want to compare the probabilities of the labels and choose the one with higher probability.
 The denominator, i.e. the term P(word1, word2, word3…) is equal for everything, so we can ignore it.
-Also, as discussed above **there is no dependence between words in the text**; so equation can be re-written as:
+Also, as discussed above **there is no dependence between words in the text** (not possible always as few words mostly appear together but we can ignore such abberations); so equation can be re-written as:

 ![naive_bayes_3.png](naive_bayes_3.png)